- 31 Mar 2020

 Funding for homelessness organisations

-Communities secretary Aileen Campbell has announced an additional £350 million to help those most affected by the coronavirus pandemic.
+In March, Communities secretary Aileen Campbell announced an additional £350 million to help those most affected by the coronavirus pandemic.

-The funding will be made available to councils, charities, businesses and community groups, including those working with rough sleepers and people who are homeless, to enable them to support people most in need.
+The funding was made available to councils, charities, businesses and community groups, including those working with rough sleepers and people who are homeless, to enable them to support people most in need.

-For more information on the funding and to apply, please contact SocialJusticeMailbox@gov.scot.
+For more information on the funding, please contact SocialJusticeMailbox@gov.scot.

 Guidance for homelessness professionals